Skip to Content

 Jalapeños Cantina & Mexican grill

 We ate here on both our visits because it’s easier to get a table here than at many other places and the food is both good and less expensive than at some other spots.
-On our first visit I had a lobster quesadilla that was a daily special.
-It was a different and delicious way to enjoy the local lobster; if you see it on the specials list order it.
+On our first visit, I had a lobster quesadilla that was a daily special.
+It was a different and delicious way to enjoy the local lobster; if you see it on the specials list, absolutely order it.

-On both visits Tween Traveler got a kids’ tacos with beef, rice and beans and a Jarritos Mexican soda.
-The enchiladas and soft shell tacos—both with chicken, veggies or lobster on occasion— are reliably good, as are the margaritas.
+On both visits, Tween Traveler got kids’ tacos with beef, rice and beans and a Jarritos Mexican soda.
+The enchiladas and soft shell tacos — both with chicken, veggies or lobster on occasion — are reliably good, as are the margaritas.

 Atlantic Brewing Co.

-We’ve never eaten here—though the food always looks very good—but we stopped in for a drink at least once on both visits.
-Rich and I enjoy housemade brews like German-style summer ale and a not-overly sweet blueberry aleand an crisp IPA.
+We’ve never eaten here — though the food always looks very good — but we stopped in for a drink at least once on both visits.
+Rich and I enjoy house-made brews like German-style summer ale and a not-overly sweet blueberry ale and a crisp IPA.
 Tween Traveler sips locally brewed root beer or blueberry soda

 Sidestreet Café

-This was the only place in town where we actually waited for a table because the menu looked really good.
+This was the only place in town where we actually waited for a table because the menu looked so good.
 And it was.
 Tween Traveler and I were won over by the gooey mac & cheese for which you can choose from a long list of add-ins.
-She went with bbq pork while I went with lobster, grilled onion and spinach.
-Rich ordered a green salad and a pot of mussels steamed in beer, which is a sizeable appetizer.
+She went with BBQ pork while I went with lobster, grilled onion and spinach.
+Rich ordered a green salad and a pot of mussels steamed in beer, which is a sizable appetizer.
 As usual, we shared.

 Leary’s Landing Irish Pub

-Pubs are usually kid friendly and this one is a reliable option.
+Pubs are usually kid-friendly and this one is a reliable option.
 Both the fish chowder and fish & chips have fresh haddock.
-The chowder has bacon and potatoes and was just the thing on a chilly night.
+The chowder had bacon and potatoes and was just the thing on a chilly night.
 Tween Traveler approved of the haddock and crispy steak fries in her fish & chips.
-Rich was pleased with a hand-packed mushroom and swiss burger cooked to order.
+Rich was pleased with a hand-packed mushroom and Swiss burger cooked to order.

 Lighthouse Inn

-As you would expect from a local place outside of town the prices were gentler than you find in town,
+As you would expect from a local place outside of town, the prices were gentler than you find in town and the service was casual and friendly.

 Breakfast